aalug/travelsite/README.md

 6. Now everything should be set up and the website ready to use on  `http://localhost:8000/`

+## Features
++ **Accounts** app containing all user-related functionalities such as:
+  + Registration,
+  + Logging in,
+  + Resetting passwords,
+  + Managing a user profile,
+  + Subscribing to the newsletter.

++ **Chats** app - right now used only for chatting with support.
+In the near future will be extended and used in the forum app to manage contact between users.

++ **Ecommerce** app is the biggest part of this project and contains functionalities such as:
+  + Browsing products:
+    - Main page - randomly chosen categories and all products on sale,
+    - Products by category.
+  + Filters that can be applied while browsing.
+  + Search functionalities based on elastic search and **Search** app
+  + Cart functionalities (adding to cart, removing a single product or all of them)
+  + Order history
++ **Search** app.
+At the moment used only to set up API and elastic search but in the near future will be used also in the **Forum** app.

++ **Forum** app is being developed.
++ **Blog** app will be developed after the **Forum** app.

 ### Additional information
 Additional information about docker can bo found on `https://docs.docker.com/get-started/`